 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of lodging managers is expected to grow 8% form 2014-2024, while employment for food service managers is expected to grow 5%.
-The BLS also reported that lodging managers made a median annual salary of $49,720 as of May 2014, while lodging food service managers earned $48,690.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of lodging managers is projected to show little or no change from 2018-2028, while employment for food service managers is expected to grow 11%.
+The BLS also reported that lodging managers made a median annual salary of $53,390 as of May 2018, while food service managers earned $54,240.

 Students wishing to further their education may go on to a Bachelor of Science in Hospitality Management program.
 These programs often provide in-depth instruction on a variety of hospitality subjects.
 Students in this type of undergraduate program may learn about managerial level accounting and technology specific to the hospitality industry.
 Graduates are prepared for middle to upper management positions in the travel, tourism and hospitality industries.